venom-2/RJPOLICE_HACK_383_AlgoPirates_1/README.md

+Note:
+- Open deployed link of this web app
+- Sign up with your credentials
+- For now, the user can only log in as an admin (so kindly select admin from dropdown in sign in page)

 # Law Lens

 Law Lens is an Online Platform that minimizes the gap between Police and Citizens by allowing citizens to